t0mm4rx/Pronostaic/Readme.md

 - [x] Get the last five results of team against opponent at a given date
 - [x] Get a team current FIFA rating
 - [x] Get a team current FIFA rating  at a given date
-- [ ] Get a team current standing
+- [x] Get a team current standing at a given date
-- [ ] Get a team current standing at a given date
+- [x] Get a team current scored / conceded %  at a given date
-- [ ] Get a team current scored / conceded %
+- [x] Get a team current standing
-- [ ] Get a team current scored / conceded %  at a given date
+- [x] Get a team current scored / conceded %